YorkUITInnovation/moodle-block_ai_assitant/README.md

 Instructors can train the AI on existing course content, enabling it to provide detailed and context-specific answers to student questions.
 This feature ensures that the AI Course Assistant is always up-to-date with the latest course materials.

 ---
+## Dependency

+The AI Course Assistant block relies on the AI RAG platform called **Cria**, which was designed and built by the UIT Education Design & IT Innovation team at York University.
+Cria provides the underlying AI capabilities that power the AI Course Assistant, enabling it to deliver accurate and context-specific responses to student inquiries.

+### Why Cria?

+- **Advanced AI Capabilities**: Cria offers state-of-the-art AI functionalities that enhance the performance and accuracy of the AI Course Assistant.
+- **Seamless Integration**: The platform is designed to integrate smoothly with Moodle, ensuring a hassle-free setup and operation.
+- **Customizable Training**: Cria allows for easy training on specific course content, making it adaptable to the unique needs of each course.

+This dependency ensures that the AI Course Assistant can provide a high-quality, reliable, and efficient service to both students and professors.